mibezerra/Camila-Bezerra/README.md

 # Hi :smiley:, I am Camila

 I'm a Political Scientist and I'm passionate about Data Science.
+Transforming data into knowledge is my mission.

 ## Content
 - [📱 Contact](#-contact-)